sradics/digital-garden/_notes/Team Genius.md

 ---
 As long as a person is considered by the group to be an outsider, his or her criticism is likely to be rejected even if that criticism is appropriate, well justified, and well argued. — location: [1650](kindle://book?action=open&asin=B00OG8AXKO&location=1650) ^ref-42852

 ---
+As long as a person is considered by the group to be an outsider, his or her criticism is likely to be rejected even if that criticism is appropriate, well justified, and well — location: [1724](kindle://book?action=open&asin=B00OG8AXKO&location=1724) ^ref-28571

+---
 Preparation.
 New team members need to be taught that entering a new group and introducing divergent thoughts without having gained the group’s trust may backfire. — location: [1653](kindle://book?action=open&asin=B00OG8AXKO&location=1653) ^ref-62079